 - Comprehensive waterfall chart

 - Breakdown by host element, including DNS, Connection, SSL, Request, First packet, and Download

 - Error check and diagnostics

-New Relic offers all sorts of services, from application performance monitoring, server monitoring, mobile monitoring, and real-time user insights.
-Technically this is a premium tool, but if you need more data than what the above tools provide, this would be the one you want to invest in.
+New Relic offers all sorts of services, from application performance monitoring and server monitoring to mobile monitoring and real-time user insights.
+Technically, this is a premium tool, but if you need more data than the above tools provide, this would be the one to invest in.

 One especially useful feature is the WordPress plugins section.
 You can instantly see which plugins and themes have the longest response times.

-If your website starts to slow down, you can easily see this with New Relic and get notified so you can take immediate action to see what might be causing the issue.
+If your website starts to slow down, you can easily spot this with New Relic and get notified so you can take immediate action toward fixing the issue.
 This also includes viewing external services or ad networks that might be slowing down your site.
-New Relic has been a great tool for us to ensure we provide the best support for our WordPress customers.
+New Relic has been a great tool for us to ensure we provide the best support for our customers.

-Understanding how to properly speed test your WordPress site will ensure you are gauging your performance effectively.
-Especially if you’re trying to measure how fast your site is after you migrate to Kinsta. 😉
+Understanding how to properly speed test your WordPress site will ensure you’re gauging your performance effectively — especially if you’re trying to measure how fast your site is after you migrate to Kinsta. 😉

 What tools do you use for measuring website speed?
 Share them in the comments below!